arabog/ALX-Study-1/c/head_first_c/chap_2/Readme.md

 you read and write variables.
 You’ll learn how arrays work and you’ll see how mastering pointers and memory addressing is key to becoming a kick-ass C programmer.

 ## C code includes pointers
 Pointers are one of the most fundamental things to understand in the C programming language.
-So what’s a pointer? **A pointer is just the address of a piece of data in memory.** It's the location of the information/data.
+So what’s a pointer? **A pointer is the address/location of data in memory.** It's the location of the information/data.

 Pointers are used in C for a couple of reasons.
 1. Instead of passing around a whole copy of the data, you can just pass a pointer.